hackodes/GitHub-to-Discord-Notifier-Webhook/README.md

 ## GitHub to Discord Notifier Webhook

 A serverless function that listens for GitHub webhook events, processes commit data from a repository, and sends formatted notifications to a Discord channel via a webhook URL.
-This project makes improvements to GitHub's built-in webhook integration by providing more detailed commit information, such as commit message, author, commit URL, additions, deletions, and file changes.
-It also allows customization of the bot's name, avatar, and embed color for Discord messages so you can customize the appearance of the notifications to suit your needs.
+This project makes improvements to GitHub's built-in webhook integration by providing more detailed commit information, such as commit message, author, co-authors, commit URL, additions, deletions, and file changes.
+It also allows customization of the bot's name, avatar, and embed colors for Discord messages so you can customize the appearance of the notifications to suit your needs.

 <img src="examples/example1.PNG" alt="Example notification with single commit" width="600"/>
 <img src="examples/example2.PNG" alt="Example notification with multiple commits" width="600"/>